gz/autoperf/README.md

 provide a very large choice of possible events to monitor.
 The number of measurable counters per PMU is limited (typically from two to eight).
-For example, if the same events are measured on all PMUs on a SkylakeX (Xeon Gold 5120) machine, we can only observe a maximum of 48 different events. autoperf tries to simplify the process of fully measuring and recording every performance event for a given program.
+For example, if the same events are measured on all PMUs on a SkylakeX (Xeon Gold 5120) machine, we can only observe a maximum of 48 different events (without sampling). autoperf simplifies the process of fully measuring and recording every performance event for a given program.
 In our screen session above, recorded on a SkylakeX machine with ~3500 distinct events, we can see how autoperf automatically runs a program 1357 times while measuring and recording